clearwind-ca/service-catalog/docs/design-notes.md

 * `pull_requests` 👉 `read`: so that the Catalog can create a pull request with a populated `catalog.json` to make the setup easy.

+* `actions` 👉 `write`: so that the Catalog can create a pull request with a pre-populated Action file in the `.github/workflows` directory.

 Events:

 * `Deployments`: so that the webhooks can be sent from GitHub.
 If the Service Catalog is at a URL not accessible from the server, then you can manually create these using the [create-event Action](https://github.com/clearwind-ca/create-event), the API, or by polling GitHub.